 This lace trim handkerchief is a straightforward and quick project to complete.
 You just need to have some basics:

 If you major in crochet: You need to know how to do blanket-stitch and use a sewing machine for zig-zag stitch.

 If you major in sewing: You need to know how to crochet chain, single crochet stitch, and slip stitch.

 I love making handkerchiefs, and it is the easiest and fastest project to complete.
 All the while, I just zig-zag sewed all the four edges of a 10″ x 10″ cotton scrap fabric.
 Those are nothing special to shout about, so I never mentioned them here.
 This time, I made them a little different from having something worth your time to visit my website (what a good excuse 😊)

 Since this lace trim handkerchief is for my daughter, I made them a little feminine with pastel color and matching color lace thread.
 I can imagine how they would turn out if they were done in contrasting colors.

-As Generation Y and older, we hold a duty to educate our next generation (Z) so that they don’t repeat our mistake in slowly killing the Earth.
+As Generation Y and older, we hold a duty to educate the next generation (Z) so that they don’t repeat our mistake in slowly killing the Earth.
 Well, I am not a 100% green folk as many do, who put all their time & efforts into saving the Earth.
 I am just doing my best in my comfort zone, sigh (shame on me ** blush*** !!!!)
-Besides using old bedsheets to make into rags & rugs; scrap paper tube into pencil holder; old torn T-shirt into tarn or t-shirt yarn; grocery plastic bags into recycle-bag; one of my little efforts is to teach my daughter to be eco-friendly to our mother Earth.
-For this instant, I encourage her to use a handkerchief instead of tissue paper.
+Besides using old bedsheets to make rags & rugs; scrap paper tubes into pencil holders; old torn T-shirts into tarn or t-shirt yarn; and grocery plastic bags into recycle-bags; one of my little efforts is to teach my daughter to be eco-friendly to our mother Earth.
+For this instance, I encouraged her to use a handkerchief instead of tissue paper.